other-world/orbital-orbit/src/pages/posts/post-2.md

 tags: ["astro", "blogging", "learning in public", "successes"]
 ---

-After a successful first week learning Astro, I decided to try some more.
+After a successful first session learning Astro, I decided to try some more.
 I wrote and imported a small component from memory!

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.